There are ten elements to consider as part of any proving or improving process.

 Summary of each element

 - Your motivation.
-Identify the key reasons why you want to engage in a proving and/or improving process, your expectations about the process, ‘windows of opportunity’, the available resources, leadership issues and the appropriate tools or methods.
+Identify the key reasons why you want to engage in a proving and/or improving process, your expectations about the process, and the appropriate tools or methods.

 - Your vision.
 Set forth the organisation’s mission, values, and objectives.
 Identify its major activities.

 - Stakeholders.
 Know who is affected by or affects your organisation in all of its activities.

 - Impact Map.
 Specify what the organisation does and how it does it; how it intends to achieve its social, environmental/economic mission; and how it plans to live up to its values.

 - Your indicators.
 Identify and show progress and identify both intended and unexpected outcomes.
 Here, you’ll prioritise what is most important to measure and choose the ways in which you will see change happening.

 - Make a plan.
 Decide on methods for collecting information relating to the indicators.

 - Collect data.
 Collecting information can be done in a number of ways as outlined in your methodology or plan.